Understanding Counselling for Supporting Mental and Emotional Health

 Therapy is a Quick Fix

 Some individuals expect immediate results from counseling.
-However, healing takes time.
+However, processing our past experiences developing self awareness and creating sustainable change takes time.
 It is a process that requires commitment and patience.

 Therapists Have All the Answers